KartikayKaul/Matrix/README.md

 ### Strassen's algorithm

 `strassen_multiply` has been implemented for square matrices whose order is 2^n.
 The algorithm was sped-up by setting the `base_case_cutoff` parameter to 512 by default.
 This can be adjusted.
-Recommended values are in powers of 2.
+It is imperative that the dimensions are in powers of 2 for Strassen algorithm.
 The algorithms were benchmarked on different matrix sizes of order (2^n).
 Results are provided below that compare the results of algorithm to matrix sizes.
+I am thinking of adding [winograd optimization](https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm#sub-cubic-algorithms) within Strassen algorithm to test it against with or without this optimization as well as compare with other algorithms.

 ### Benchmarked results